PlumpMath/DesignPattern-188/README.md

 # DesignPattern
-Simple design pattern implementation
+Design pattern examples

 ### Creational design pattern
- - Abstract factory: use abstract class to implement common method and an abstract method for each concert subclass
+ - Pizza shop (factory design pattern): use abstract class to implement common method and an abstract method for each concrete subclass